arturox2500/PujaHoy-WebApp/README.md

 ### Product Entity
 The Product entity represents an item listed for auction in the system.
 It includes attributes such as ID, name, description, initial value, seller ID, start time, end time, status, and image.

-### Bid Entity
+### Offer Entity
-The Bid entity represents a user's offer for a product in an auction.
+The offer entity represents a user's offer for a product in an auction.
 It includes attributes such as ID, cost, time, product ID, and user ID.

-### Purchase Entity
+### Transaction Entity
-The Purchase entity represents the final transaction in which a user buys a product from a seller in an auction.
+The transaction entity represents the final transaction in which a user buys a product from a seller in an auction.
 It includes attributes such as ID, cost, buyer ID, product ID, and seller ID.

 ### Rating Entity
-The VALORACION entity represents the ratings given to sellers for their auctioned products.
+The rating entity represents the ratings given to sellers for their auctioned products.
 It includes attributes such as ID, score, product ID, and seller ID.

 ---